jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 `gcc -E <input> -o <output>`

-Alternatively, you can run the preprocessor (CPP) directly:
+Alternatively, you can run the preprocessor (cpp) directly:

 `cpp <input> -o <output>`

 The resulting output file will be free of all preprocessing tokens, such as preprocessor directives and macros.
 All macros will have been expanded and all `#include` directives will have been substituted with the appropriate file.
-Comments will also have been removed.
+Comments and extraneous whitespace will also have been removed.
 Additional lines are added by the preprocessor which specify included files and line numbers, along with some other diagnostic information.

 Because all necessary files will be included, this file will likely be quite lengthy, with easily over 10,000 lines of code even for a simple C++ file making